vish313/vish313/README.md

 ⚡ Looking for opportunities.

-💻 Tech Stack:
+💻 Tech Stacks:
+Python
+MicrosoftSQLServer
-!
-Python MicrosoftSQLServer MySQL NumPy Pandas Matplotlib Power Bi
+MySQL NumPy Pandas Matplotlib
+Power Bi
+MS-Excel

 <!---
 vish313/vish313 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.